divyanshgoyal777/Bank-Management-System/README.md

-# Bank Management System in C
+# Bank Management System in C (Developed by Divyansh Goyal)

-This repository contains a console-based bank management system implemented in C. The system allows users to create accounts, edit account details, perform transactions, and view transaction history.
+This repository contains a console-based bank management system implemented in C. The system allows users to create accounts, edit account details, perform transactions, issue loans, view and dowload transaction history and account details.

 ## Features
 - Create a new account